roastedpork/luko/user_testing_m.md

-##REPORT
-After the building of Luko, a user-testing phase was performed to verfify Luko's efficacy with respect to the original hypotheses.
+Hyp1: tested by making Luko very emotionally aware, and delibrately robotic - surveyed users on how well they seemed to connect with Luko
+ - verified

+Hyp2: tested by comparing Luko to Alexa - surveyed users on how emotionally connected they felt to both (scores out of 10) also tested by comparing without sounds - asking people how creeped out they were

-Hyp1: Verified, gestures improve on physical movement significantly.
+Hyp3: Verified, gestures improve on physical movement significantly.
 On the x users tested, the number of 'switches' performed across the given desk space was on average 1.5x more than in the case with a standard hinged desk lamp.

-Hyp2:

 ##Conceptualization of Luko: